j3soon/Allegro5Template/README.md

 ### Final Project

+- If you want to use GIF images, you can download the plugin [algif](http://algif.sourceforge.net/).

+  It can be used like videos after putting the library under your project folder.

 - Unable to find resources when open the executable file located in `...\bin\` directly.

   You can copy all used resources to the `...\bin` folder, since the executable file searches for the resources file located in the same folder.